 You should undertake supply market analysis to allow the User Intelligence Groups (UIG) to develop a detailed understanding of:

-that could influence the development of the commodity/service strategy e.g. route to market, lotting strategy.
+that could influence the development of the commodity/service strategy e.g. route to market, strategy concerning the use of lots.
 At least one of the market analysis templates provided should be used to assist in this exercise.
 You should to read the guidance below prior to completing the templates.

 At the end of the analysis you should provide a market summary of your findings.
 The Market summary Template may assist you with developing your own Market Summary Template.